Universal Humanoid Motion Representations for Physics-Based Control: Experiments

 \paragraph{Implementation Details} Simulation is conducted at Isaac Gym \citep{Makoviychuk2021-sx}, where the policy is run at 30 Hz and the simulation at 60 Hz.
 For PHC+ and all downstream tasks, each policy or primitive is a 6-layer MLP.
-Our encoder $\encoder$, decoder $\decoder$, prior $\prior$, CALM, and ASE are all three-layer MLPs with comparable sizes.
-The latent space has a dimension of 32: $\latentt \in \reals^{32}$, which is around half of the humanoid DOF of 69.
+Our encoder $\encoder$, decoder $\decoder$, prior $\prior$, CALM, and ASE are three-layer MLPs.
+The latent space is 32d: $\latentt \in \reals^{32}$, about half of the humanoid DOF of 69.